Azure/azure-sdk-for-java/sdk/containerregistry/azure-containers-containerregistry/TROUBLESHOOTING.md

 AcrErrorsException: Status code 401, "{"errors":[{"code":"UNAUTHORIZED","message":"authentication required, visit https://aka.ms/acr/authorization for more information."}]}"
 ```

+Unauthorized access can only be enabled for read (pull) operations such as listing repositories, getting properties or tags.
 Refer to [Anonymous pull access](https://docs.microsoft.com/azure/container-registry/anonymous-pull-access) to learn about anonymous access limitation.

 ### HTTP 403 Errors